Understanding Employee Recognition

 Creating a wellness program is a great idea for any company.
 Employees need to take care of their bodies and their minds in order to perform at their best level, and a wellness program can incentivize healthy behaviors, such as walking a certain amount each week, eating healthier, or meditating each day.

 Employee Appreciation Day

-Did you know Employee Appreciation Day is the first Friday in March?
-Put it on your calendar so you can do something to make your employees feel, you guessed it, appreciated.
-Make it meaningful with specific recognitions for each employee that highlights the value they bring to the company.
+Did you know that Employee Appreciation Day is the first Friday in March every single year?
+This is the perfect opportunity to do something special for your employees!
+Make the day meaningful by offering specific recognitions for each employee that highlight the value they bring.
+Here are some other ideas:

-- Have managers recognize the individual talents of their team members
+- Have managers recognize the individuals on their teams

 - Hand out company swag